Wizard Performance Graph

 Wizard Race Fields - The Performance button

-Wizard Plus provides a snapshot overview of the superior (and inferior) performers in a race under a number of form factors using icons to highlight the best and worst performers.
+Wizard provides a snapshot overview of the superior (and inferior) performers in a race under a number of form factors using icons to highlight the best and worst performers.

 The form factors highlighted, reading from left to right on the display, are: